tiendu/tiendu.github.io/_posts/2025-05-18-being-average-eng.md

 I do not need to pretend Võ Lâm Truyền Kỳ shaped my destiny.

+I do not need to turn getting into med school into proof that I was chosen.

+I do not need to hide that I failed the second year.

+I do not need to pretend redoing it was just a minor detail.

-I do not need to turn dropping out of med school into a cinematic comeback.
+I do not need to turn dropping out halfway through the third year into a cinematic comeback.

+I do not need to turn Ireland into a heroic chapter.

+I do not need to pretend coming back to Vietnam without a job was secretly glamorous.

+I do not need to turn Korea into another unfinished failure.

 Some things are just what happened.

 Some things are embarrassing.

+Some things are humbling.

 Some things are average.